lyyka/facial-recognition-emoji/README.md

 pip install pillow

 # Arguments
-The video file has just a **mode** argument.
+The video file has just a **mode** (-m or --mode) argument.
 It specifies what do you want to do with faces when detected.<br/>
 blur (to blur faces)<br/>
 rect (to frame the faces)<br/>
 emoji (to put emoji over faces)
 <br/>
 The image file has two arguments, **mode** and **image**.
-Mode is the same, and image just specifies path to the image which you want to use to detect faces on
+Mode is the same as above, and image just specifies path to the image relative to the video file which you want to use to detect faces on